mirage-shakti-iitm/ocaml-boot-riscv/README.md

 	$ mkdir build && cd build
     $ cmake ..
-    $ make
+    $ make all install

-This will generate a `libocaml-riscv-boot.a` with a matching `ocaml-riscv-boot.h` in your systems include directories
+This will generate a `libocaml-boot-riscv.a` with a matching `ocaml-boot-riscv.h` in your systems include directories